DeepLab/FoxyDoxxing/README.md

 *	**uv_uuid (str)**
 	The shortcode for the server

+*	**foxydoxxing_client (dict)**
+	Contains the data needed to build your twitter and gmail authentication.
+You will need to get an access token, client secret, and all that beforehand.
+See the Google Developer API console and Twitter API console for more information.

 ## Messaging

 The Annex will broadcast the status of all tasks to connected web Frontend clients via websocket.